fedor-rusak/isometric_fighting/DesignDoc.md

 Some UI?
 Like health or map part or something?
 Not exactly action-rpg like but at least location name and fps counter would be sweet!

 Sound!
 It was quite easy to add just one sound for moving avatar!
 But what about something like background music?
+So background sound and steps mixing works!
+Done!

 And what about pausing a game?